cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Blog: [Elevate load balancing with Private IPs and Cloudflare Tunnels: a secure path to efficient traffic distribution](https://blog.cloudflare.com/elevate-load-balancing-with-private-ips-and-cloudflare-tunnels-a-secure-path-to-efficient-traffic-distribution/) (13 minutes)

 Those who read this reference architecture will learn:
-* How Cloudflare load balancing can address both local traffic management and global traffic management use cases
+* How Cloudflare load balancing can address both local traffic management and global traffic management use cases.
-* How Cloudflare’s global network enhances the functionality of Cloudflare load balancing
+* How Cloudflare’s global network enhances the functionality of Cloudflare load balancing.
-* The capabilities of Cloudflare load balancers, and how they apply to various use cases
+* The capabilities of Cloudflare load balancers, and how they apply to various use cases.
-* The structure of Cloudflare load balancers and their various configurations
+* The structure of Cloudflare load balancers and their various configurations.

 ## Handling dynamic workloads in modern applications